Luba people: Luba Empire

 The Luba people were a part of a large state in the 16th and 17th centuries, ruled by a Balopwe through delegation to regional chiefs.
 According to the oral tradition by inabanza Kataba, the empire expanded over time, with a major consolidation in the 18th century, partly triggered by the desire by rivals to control the salt and iron mines in the south.
 The Luba Empire was shielded from Portuguese and other colonial interests by the Lunda Empire, which lay to their southeast.
 This shielding was noted by David Livingstone in his travel memoirs, and likely blocked the Angolan traders from regular contact with the Luba people.
-Around the start of the 19th-century, the oral traditions of both the Luba and Kanyok people suggest a major conflict, led by mutual raids.
+Around the start of the 19th century, the oral traditions of both the Luba and Kanyok people suggest a major conflict, led by mutual raids.
 This conflict helped the Luba Empire grow, as its king Ilunga Sungu entered into new territories and formed marriage alliances.
 By 1810 when he died, his fame and reverence among the Luba people had peaked and the site of his royal court had become Kitenta (royal sacred village) where his spirit was venerated.

 After the death of Ilunga Sungu, Kumwimbe Ngombe came to power leading his warriors to expand southeast with contacts with traders from East Africa.
 After his victory, in accordance with Luba traditions, the conquered chiefs and rulers had to marry sisters or daughters from the Luba ruling family in order to tie them into a relationship and loyalty with the Luba Empire capital.

-The ivory and slave trade had grown to the east of Luba Empire by mid 19th-century, the natural supplies of ivory exhausted while the international demand for it was increasing.
-The region under Luba people then had abundantly preserved herds of elephants with their tusk.
-Kanyembo region, states Thomas Reefe, for example had no ivory to sell.
-In 1840, after Kumwimbe Ngombe died of old age, king Ilunga Kabale succeeded to rule the Luba people.
-He expanded the empire further, till 1870 when he died.
-By then, the region of Luba people and their Empire covered much of what is now southeastern Democratic Republic of Congo, extending for hundreds of kilometers from their early 19th-century heartland.
+The ivory and slave trade had grown to the east of the Luba Empire by the mid-19th century; the natural supplies of ivory were exhausted whilst the international demand was increasing.
+The region under the Luba people had preserved herds of elephants.
+For example, the Kanyembo region had no ivory to sell.
+In 1840, after Kumwimbe Ngombe died of old age, king Ilunga Kabale succeeded to rule the Luba people until his death in 1870.
+By then, the region of Luba people and their empire covered much of what is now the southeastern Democratic Republic of Congo, extending for hundreds of kilometers from their early 19th-century heartland.